fugue/regula/README.md

 ### Windows

-Because Regula uses a bash script to automatically generate a plan, convert it to JSON, and run the Rego validations, Windows users should manually run the steps that Regula performs.
+Because Regula uses a bash script to automatically generate a plan, convert it to JSON, and run the Rego validations, Windows users can instead manually run the steps that Regula performs.
 See those steps [here](#locally-producing-a-report-on-windows).
+Alternatively, you can run the script using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).

 ## Regula rules